jborza/jsforth/notes.md

 - @ // fetches the value from a memory location
 - +! // The word +! is used to increase the value of a variable by a certain amount (like += in C-based languages).
 - ? (addr -) // displays the contents of a variable

+The parser should be available to the words.

+Also the words should not just be split by empty space.

+Differently, the word ( should ask the parser to collect a sequence of characters until ) and discard the results.
+Any word, not just the main interpreter, can call the parser.

+COMPILATION, in this system, means adding (a new word) to the top of the dictionary.
+To do this, each called wordname is translated from the ASCII name found in the source text to the corresponding memory addresses of its entry point.
+This number is added to the end of the "object code" definition of the word.

+probably by: word	( char -- pstr ) 	Collect a string delimited by char from input string and place in memory at pstr.